 - ♣ Get started with Excel.

-- ♣ Navigate anExcel document.
+- ♣ Navigate an Excel document.

 - ♣ Create a Workbook Enter text and numbers

-- ♣ Work with multiple Worksheets
+- ♣ Use AutoSum

 Getting Started - Launching Microsoft Excel

 Start the Excel program.
 The most common way to start in Windows 7 is to click on the Windows button and type Excel into the search bar.